 People often ask me why I switched to zsh.
 Back when I had first switched, I was hesitant to answer because I was still finding my way around.
 Now that I’ve been using it, I’ve managed to distill down a few things zsh does well that sets it apart as my shell of choice.

 Stephen Diehl’s article Vim and Haskell in 2016 does a great job of outlining the quickest way to get a quality Haskell development experience.
-His post presumes Ubuntu; here we presume OS X.
+I ran into a simple issue when I followed it due to a bit of an idiosyncrasy on OS X El Capitan.
+I also document a few of the extra steps I took which aren’t mentioned explicitly in his original article.

 Discussions of encryption permeate tech and political news sites these days.
 All too frequently though, ideas presented in these discussions draw upon outdated analogies and confusion due to technological progression.
 I think it’s time to have a chat to answer some questions and move the discussion forwards.